 CLICK HERE for links referred to in recent issues of Studies in Illustration

-Websites for Further Study
+General Websites for Further Study of Book Illustration

 Extensive resource covering all aspects of Victorian life, literature, art, science, politics, etc. The Visual Arts section includes a wide range of information relating to book illustration, cartoons, engraving, printing and the arts in general.